duneanalytics/spellbook/README.md

 ## Intro

-Write SQL to transform blockchain data into curated datasets [dune.com](https://dune.com/home).
+Write SQL to transform blockchain data into curated datasets on [dune.com](https://dune.com/home).

 First-time visitor?
 Check out how to [get started](##-getting-started) below and visit the Spellbook [tutorial](https://docs.dune.com/dune-engine-v2-beta/abstractions-in-dunev2/how-to-contribute-a-spell).
 More tk.

 Been here before?
-An archive of intermediate datasets that were contributed for for Dune v1 can be consulted [here](https://github.com/duneanalytics/spellbook/tree/main/deprecated-dune-v1-abstractions).
+An archive of intermediate datasets that were contributed for for Dune v1 can be consulted [here](deprecated-dune-v1-abstractions).

 ## Getting Started